Aeration Pots: How Better Airflow Builds Healthier Roots

 An aeration pot is a cultivation container designed to let air and water move freely through the growing medium, instead of sealing it in behind solid walls.
 The openings drain excess water, keep oxygen available to the roots, and stop the medium from going stagnant.

+One design, two jobs.
 The same openings that aerate and drain also expose root tips to air – which triggers air pruning, where a root tip meets dry air, stops, and the plant branches behind it.
 So an aeration pot keeps the root zone healthy and, at the same time, builds a fibrous, non-circling root system.
 People often use “aeration pot” and “air pruning pot” for the same product; the first name describes the root environment, the second describes what happens to the roots.

 Why roots need air